casid/jte/DOCUMENTATION.md

 ### Smart Attributes

 Expressions in HTML attributes are evaluated, so that optimal output is generated.
-This means attributes with a single output that evaluates to an empty string, null, or false, are not rendered.
+This means attributes with a single output that evaluates to null, or false, are not rendered.
 For instance:

 ```html
 <span data-title="${null}">Info</span>